sfence/hades_revisited/README.md

 And now survive with the crafting guide.

 ## Things you should know

+### Block transformations
+* Fertile sand (which must be crafted) turns into dirt in the near of 10 nodes to water and direct contact of a dirt.
+* Volcanic ash turns into fertile sand if leaves are nearly.
+* Volcanic ash slowly turns into clay when next to water.
+* Flowing water turns lava source into water source and flowing lava into volcanic gravel.
+* Stone, tuff and cobblestone become burned when next to lava.
+* Stone, tuff and cobblestone become mossy when next to water.
+* Mossy cobblestone turns into gravel when next to flowing water.
+* Chondrite turns into marble if it is below -500 and it must be in near 4 nodes to lava and it also must have direct contact to water.
+* Volcanic gravel turns into obsidian below Y=-1000.
+It must have direct contact to lava and water must be nearly.
+* Sugarcane spawns near of papyrus.
+It dosnt need water to grow, just dirt

+### Other gameplay stuff
 * There is no fire
-* Flowing water turns lava source into water source and flowing lava into volcanic gravel
+* Beds do *not* allow you to skip the night, they only set the spawn point
 * Volcanic gravel can only be dug by a shovel.
 * Mobs spawn on stone, ash and tuff
-* Ash turns into clay if it has contact to water.
-* Ash also turns into fertile sand if leaves are nearly.
-* Cobblestone turns into mossy cobblestone if it have contact to water.
-And mossy cobble turns into gravel if it have contact to flowing water.
 * Tuff is too breakable for tools so it can't be used to craft stone tools
-* There are no buckets, you need a waterpump to spread water.
+* There are no buckets, you need a water pump to spread water.
-* Below Y = -500 you can build a marble factory.
-Chondrit turns into marble if it is below -500 and it must be in near 4 nodes to lava and it also must have direct contact to water.
-* Volcanic gravel turns into obsidian below Y=-1000.
-It must have direct contact to lava and water must be nearly.
-* Weak torches can be upgraded with a string to brigtht torches
+* Weak torches can be upgraded with a string to bright torches
 * Plants grow with light level of 8 or higher.
 Underground farming is thus possible
 * 2 emeralds = 1 sapphire.
 2 sapphires = 1 ruby.
 2 rubies = 1 diamond.
-* Sugarcane spawns near of papyrus.
-It dosnt need water to grow, just dirt
-* Fertile sand turns into dirt in the near of 10 nodes to water and direct contact of a dirt.
-* With the Staff of Gaia you can turn following blocks into dirt: ash, fertile sand, burned stone, stone, cobble, mossy stone, tuff, burned tuff, mossytuff, mossycobble
+* With the Staff of Gaia you can turn following blocks into dirt: ash, fertile sand, burned stone, stone, cobble, mossy stone, tuff, burned tuff, mossytuff, mossy cobble
 * Pale tree saplings can be plant on ash
-* Cactus grows on ash
+* Cacti grow on ash
-* Prismatic furnance is faster than the original furnance
+* Prismatic furnance is faster than the original furnance and has more slots

-## Ores
+### Ores

 Ores generate at and below the following Y levels: